learn-co-curriculum/dsc-obtaining-your-data/README.md

 ```

 ## Summary
 Well done!
-In this lesson we review merges, as well as potential pitfalls in merging datasets from different sources.
+In this lesson you reviewed merges, as well as potential pitfalls in merging datasets from different sources.
 In the next lab, you'll get some practice doing this as an initial step to a regression task.